Zag-Research/Zag-Smalltalk/Documentation/Memory Management.md

 ### Stack of Contexts
 The execution stack is allocated in the stack area of each Process, and grows down.
 If insufficient space is available then the contexts will be reified and copied to the heap.
 Since the stack area is at the beginning of the Process structure, it is very cheap to check for stack overflow.

 The stack pointer points to the top of the working stack.
-If the current context (which could be ours or a sender's) is on the stack (which can be determined from the age field in the header), the working stack area is from the stack pointer to the context (technically there may be some closures in front of the context - these aren't technically part of the working stack and will be spilled to the heap if the context is spilled (even more technically, there may simply be space reserved (`nil`ed) for such closures and these `nil`s may not be spilled)).
+If the current context (which could be ours or a sender's) is on the stack (which can be determined from the age field in the header), the working stack area is from the stack pointer to the context (technically there may be some closures in front of the context - these aren't technically part of the working stack and will be spilled to the heap if the context is spilled).
 If the current context is not in the stack area, then the working stack area is from the stack pointer to the end of the stack area.

 On entry to a method, the working stack is that of the sender, and the contents will include `self` and the parameters to the current method (in reverse order as they are pushed in left-to-right order) and below that the remaining working stack of the sender.
 If the current method starts with a primitive, the primitive will work with those values; if successful, replacing `self` and the parameters with the result and then returning to the sender.
 Otherwise, if the current method sends any non-tail messages, creates any closures (except for a few immediate types), or captures `thisContext`, then a Context object is partially created, capturing the whole working stack of the sender, and setting the ContextPtr and stack pointer to the newly created context.
 See [[Execution]] for more details.
 This `Context` will be created as late as possible, because after inlining, there may be paths through the method that don't require the `Context`.
-The partial creation is because a) we create a lot of them, so we want it to be as cheap as possible; b)it is likely to go away, rather than be spilled; c) it's on the stack so we can calculate its structure if we have to reify it.
-It is partial in the sense that the size is not calculated, and any block closure references are `nil`.
+The partial creation is because a) we create a lot of them, so we want it to be as cheap as possible; b) it is likely to go away, rather than be spilled; c) it's on the stack so we can calculate its structure if we have to reify it.
+It is partial in the sense that the size is not calculated.

 ### Block Closures
-Block closures are allocated "on top" of the `Context`, with a field in the `Context` referencing them.
+Block closures are allocated "on top" of the `Context`.
 Each closure that does a non-local return, or references local variables stored in the `Context`, will have a reference to the `Context`.
-When the `Context` is created, the field in the `Context` that references the closure is initialized to `nil`, and the reserved memory for the closures will simply be filled with `nil` values.
-This is because nothing can reference the closure until it is actually created, and we may not need to create them all before the method returns.
-One tricky detail is that the `Context` may have to be spilled to the heap before some of these closures are filled in.
-So when a closure is create and the `Context` is on the stack, the resulting object will be created in the reserved space on the stack.
+When a closure is created and the `Context` is on the stack, the resulting object will be created on the stack.
 But if the `Context` is on the heap, the closure will be allocated on the heap.
-Another tricky detail is that a reference to a local that resides in a closure may occur before the closure is otherwise needed, so it will need to be created before that reference.

 ### Copying Collector
 Copying collectors are much faster than mark-and-sweep collectors if you mostly have garbage.
 Every BlockClosure or temporary array you create almost instantly becomes garbage, so a typical minor collect might be only 10-20% live data^[experimental data to follow].
 Even more importantly, allocations are practically free, just bump a pointer.
 They are also very cache friendly.
 This means they are ideal for a per-process arena, where no locks are required.
 This is why Zag uses this for [[Garbage Collection#Per-process arenas|per-process arena collection]].

 ## Global Arena
 The GlobalArena is the eventual repository for all live data.
-One invariant is that objects in the GlobalArena cannot reference objects in a nursery arena, so such objects must be promoted to the GlobalArena.
-There are several sources of this data:
+One invariant is that objects in the GlobalArena cannot reference objects in a process-private area which means a stack or nursery arena, so such referenced objects must be promoted to the GlobalArena.
+There are several sources of objects in the global arena:
 1. promotions from process arenas
 2. the symbol table
 3. the strings that have the representation of symbols
 4. dispatch tables & generated code (threaded and native execution)
-5. class objects
+5. class objects and method ASTs
 6. large allocations
 7. setting a field in an existing global object to a reference to a local object requires that the local object be promoted (leaving behind forwarding pointers)
 8. Contexts spilled from the stack (e.g., from deep recursion)